nus-cs2103/website-base/admin/exams.md

   1\. to minimize opportunities for collusion<br>
   2\. not unreasonable for the materials tested and the proficiency level expected -- i.e., when using this knowledge in a real life SE project discussion, it will be rare for you to go back to revise what you said earlier in the discussion%%
 * Duration: **{{ 45 if tic2002 else 35 }} minutes** <span tags="m--cs2103">(recommended: allocate 2 minutes per question, which gives you a 3 minutes buffer)</span>
-* You are required to give a justification for your answer. ==The question will specify what should be included in the justification. **Answers without the correct justification may not earn full marks.**== However, we'll give full marks up to two correct answers (per 16 questions) with missing/incorrect justifications %%(to cater for cases where you accidentally proceeded to the next question before adding the justification)%%.
+* You are required to give a justification/rationale for your answer. ==The question will specify what should be included in the justification. **Answers without the correct justification may not earn full marks.**== However, we'll give full marks up to two correct answers (per 16 questions) with missing/incorrect justifications %%(to cater for cases where you accidentally proceeded to the next question before adding the justification)%%.
 * Here is an example question.
 The answer is `a` and the justification can be `OOP is only one of the choices for an SE project`.
 <div class="indented-level2">